K11MY/easypark_pdf/README.md

 # Rename Easypark pdf

 Easypark uses random numbers to name their parking receipts e.g Parking_348483.
-This python script will rename your parking receipt to the date you purchased your receipt e.g Parking_20221101.
-Hopefully this should help when uploading the receipts onto SAP.
+This python script will rename your parking receipt to the date you purchased your receipt and start/end time e.g Parking_20221101_0800_1700.

 ## Getting started
 Pre-reqs